 Help Control Germs With Germicidal Systems

 Germi-who?
 Germicidal UV Light Systems help reduce airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
 These bacteria-destroying machines can kill germs and even assist in stopping further germs from accruing in your home.
-According to one study, nearly one of five people with allergies suffer from exposure to fungi and bacteria in their duct systems.
+According to one study, almost 20% of people with allergies suffer from exposure to fungi and bacteria in their duct systems.
 A UV light device will help purify and decontaminate indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers

 Um, don’t those two things do exactly the opposite of each other?
 Why would I choose one instead of the other?
 For home comfort, suggested humidity levels are between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
 Too little humidity can cause itchy skin, sinus illness, cracking wood and sore throats.
 Depending on the climate where you live, chances are you have too much or too little humidity.

 Humidifiers add the right amount of moisture to your home’s air, helping with sickess, itchy skin, and distorted wood furniture and instruments.
 Dehumidifiers take away moisture from your home, helping to destroy bacteria growth, and improving indoor comfort a great deal.

 Don’t Dismiss Duct Cleaning